-U.S. DOT Hazardous Materials Training: Who Needs It and Why?
+U.S. Department of Transportation (USDOT) Shipping Hazardous Materials Training: Who Needs It and Why?

 The U.S. Department of Transportation requires training for “hazmat employees,” defined as: a person who is employed on a full-time, part-time, or temporary basis, and who directly affects hazardous materials transportation safety.

-This language is prone to misinterpretation, and it is not unusual to leave out key personnel from required training.
+This language is prone to misinterpretation, and it is not unusual to leave out key personnel who require the training.
 For example, these hazmat employees should be trained:

 - Anyone who is responsible for signing:

 - Hazardous Waste Manifests;

 - Anyone who classifies, describes, packages, marks, labels, or placards hazmat shipments, such as:

 - Personnel (e.g., maintenance, shipping/receiving, etc.) that collect containers of hazardous waste and are responsible for labeling them in storage;